GabrielCalheiros/Generic_RPG_System/Rules/docs/0_index.md

 # Presentation

 In the realm of tabletop role-playing games, Eidos stands as a unique and innovative addition to the genre.
 Rooted in the principles of open source development, this game is designed to be both immersive and accessible, offering a deep and rich narrative experience that is driven by player choice.
-The game's mechanics are based on a six-sided die, making it accessible to players of all skill levels, and its GPLv3 license ensures that the game remains open and freely available to all who wish to play it.

 Eidos takes its name from the ancient Greek concept of the world of ideas, reflecting the game's focus on immersive and thought-provoking narratives.
 This name is a nod to the idea that in role-playing games, players have the ability to explore and interact with an imagined world filled with endless possibilities.

 The character creation process in Eidos is a deep and engaging experience, allowing players to build their characters from the ground up.
 With character sheets devoted to personality, religion, physical description, background, clothing, equipment, and skills, players have the tools to create a truly unique and memorable character.